 The end of the year is near.
-Here is a look at some winter exhibitions to lead us into the holidays, and the year end art fairs to round out 2017 in warmer climates.
+We look to some winter exhibitions to lead us into the holidays, and the year end art fairs to round out 2017 in warmer climates.
+Welcome to the .021st edition of Prescriptions.
+Here is our review of the week in the arts.

 Aslan Gaisumov / Volga, video still